-You recently found out you are the trustee to your parent’s trust.
+You recently found out you are the trustee of your parent’s trust.
 It is very likely that during the next few months you will feel extreme family pressures from your siblings to ‘give them their money.’
 We know it all too well.

 Many families have a very difficult time coping with their emotions during this time period.
 It is not uncommon for the trustee to be blamed for how long it is taking and being told they are not seeing it as a priority.
 If the trustee does not adequately communicate, the beneficiaries of the trust (possibly your siblings) may decide that the trustee is stealing their parent’s money and keeping it for themselves.
 In the worst cases, siblings sue the trustee sibling as a way to put additional pressure on them to get it done!

 To avoid being in this situation with your siblings, we recommend you frequently and proactively communicate with them.
 We have put together 3 recommendations on how to communicate with your siblings to help manage their emotions and diffuse the situation of getting sued.

 Write letters, emails, or group texts, and be sure to contact your siblings to let them know what is going on.
 Keep them informed about everything, from significant business, such as putting the house up for sale, to small progress updates, like leaving a voicemail for your tax attorney.
 Any information you can share is valuable to them.
 We recommend sending them a written update on a weekly or bi-weekly basis to make them feel involved.
 If there is no news to share, communicate that and set their expectations on when you will reach out next.